OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

   - DevOps
 ---

-This year, the Accelerate State of DevOps Report contained a few surprises.
-One of these was a change to the traditional performance clusters.
+In 2022, the Accelerate State of DevOps Report contained a few surprises.
+One was a change to the traditional performance clusters.
 The report also introduced a new way to group organizations using an extra dimension.

-This post introduces you to the original performance clusters, explains this year's changes, and describes how you can use the new groups.
+This post introduces you to the original performance clusters, explains the changes, and describes how you can use the new groups.

 ## Previous changes

 This isn't the first time something has changed.
-You'll have seen changes over the last eight years as the researchers discover new connections or a new direction to explore.
+You'll have seen changes over the last 8 years as the researchers discover new connections or a new direction to explore.
 Some past changes have had a direct impact on the new clustering technique.

 In past DevOps reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to divide organizations into sets based on performance: